emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Solving Supply Chain Greenfield Analysis Problem Using Optimization in Python.md

 Note that we select $$K$$ number of facilities among given possible facility locations in the K-Median problem.
+However, greenfield
+problem starts with no set of possible facility locations.

 # Extensions to Brownfield Analysis